 Avoid the gimmicks

 We got super excited when the Thermacell Backpacker came out.
 It’s a supposed mosquito repeller that attaches to a fuel canister and keeps mosquitos away at a range of 15 feet.
-Since the price tag was steep at $40 opted to give it to Grandpa for his birthday.
-He brought it along on a 6 day trip across the BWCA with us last year and when the bugs came out, he fired it up and we watched as mosquitos landed on it without a care in the world and the swarms continued… Maybe it has worked for other breeds of mosquitos?
-All I know is be wary of gimmicks and be sure to post questions in hiking groups, regionally specific to where you’ll be visiting, before investing in a supposed miracle solution to these blood-sucking thieves.
+Since the price tag was steep at $40 we opted to give it to Grandpa for his birthday.
+He brought it along on a 6 day trip across the BWCA with us in 2017 and when the bugs came out, he fired it up and we watched as mosquitos landed on it without a care in the world and the swarms continued… Maybe it works on other breeds of mosquitos?
+All I know is, be wary of gimmicks and be sure to post questions in hiking groups, regionally specific to where you’ll be visiting, before investing in a supposed miracle solution to these blood-sucking thieves.

 A bug-filled trip can be exhausting and panic-inducing.
 Do your best to prepare yourselves and all members of a group that bugs happen, even if we really don’t like them.
 I was deathly afraid of ticks and spiders as a child.
 The more I was exposed to them as a young adult; the more comfortable I became around them.
-Reminding yourself that they are a part of our ecosystem (spiders do kill mosquitoes after all!) can help prevent parents from passing along preconceived fears with acceptance of a nuisance in its place.
+Reminding yourself that they are a part of our ecosystem (spiders do kill mosquitoes after all!) can help prevent parents from passing along preconceived fears.
 We went through a phase with Jack last year where he was afraid of the tiniest ant.
 Days, weeks, and months of repetitive conversations about accepting all living creatures and we finally seem to be on a healthier path towards bug acceptance and tolerance.